 Obtaining compensation for any injury or death requires someone to have suffered an injury due to another party's negligence, and that the injury resulted in damages for which the injured party would not have incurred had there not been an act or acts of negligence.

-Evaluating whether or not someone could receive compensation for a shark attack would require one to examine what damages were sustained and whether the shark attack could have been prevented.
+Evaluating whether or not someone has a personal injury claim for a shark attack would require one to examine what damages were sustained and whether the shark attack could have been prevented.

 As is the case with every personal injury claim, there has to be injuries for there to be a claim.
 While shark attacks aren't common, they do usually result in some sort of injuries, in some cases, catastrophic injuries and death.
 So, in most cases, a shark attack would result in injuries and damages directly resulting from the incident, satisfying the first requirement of having a legitimate claim.